Ojage/Aynary/INSTALL.md

 - `aynary` - Main dictionary application
 - `aynary-native-host` - Native messaging host for browser extension

+Note: The dictionary is fully offline.
+The bundled data in `data/dictionary.json` is embedded at build time; edit that file before building if you want to ship a larger dataset.

 ## Step 3: Install the Application

 To install system-wide: